-- 1. Students may take one developmental class concurrent with the first term coursework of an AST degree program. - 2.
+- 1. Students must take one developmental class concurrent with the first term coursework of an AST degree program if they do not meet minimum accuplacer score thresholds. - 2.
 Students earning scores less than those listed under the Entrance Requirements section of the Admission Policy shall enroll in developmental reading or math class in the area of the deficiency.
-The program options are as follows: